Security model¶

 agent/zfs_snoop_agent.py.
 Any method not in the dict returns JSON-RPC

 Method not found (-32601).
+Adding a method requires editing the agent

-Allowlist (read-only): agent_info, list_pools, pool_status,
+in to restore): agent_info, list_pools, pool_status,

 list_datasets, dataset_properties, list_snapshots,